UConn Huskies football: Transition to Division I-A

 Connecticut hired Lew Perkins as its athletic director in 1990.
-One of Perkins' first projects was to gather facts for a possible upgrade of the football program to Division I-A. Perkins feared that if the university didn't upgrade the football program, that it ran the risk of falling behind other institutions that fielded both football and basketball teams at the highest level.
-However, UConn was in the middle of a budget deficit and many faculty feared that an upgrade of the football program would result in a loosening of academic standards.
+One of Perkins' first projects was to gather facts for a possible upgrade of the football program to Division I-A. Perkins feared that if the university did not upgrade the football program, that it ran the risk of falling behind other institutions that fielded both football and basketball teams at the highest level.
+However, UConn was in the middle of a budget deficit, and many faculty feared that an upgrade of the football program would result in a loosening of academic standards.

-Transition to the Big East
+First Randy Edsall era (1999–2010)

-Randy Edsall was named the 27th head football coach at the University of Connecticut on December 21, 1998 and led the Huskies from Division I-AA into Division I-A. UConn officially began the upgrade process in January 1999 by applying to join the Big East football conference.
+Randy Edsall was named the 27th head football coach at the University of Connecticut on December 21, 1998, and led the Huskies from Division I-AA into Division I-A. UConn officially began the upgrade process in January 1999 by applying to join the Big East football conference.
 They would receive a special waiver from the NCAA in order to play in Memorial Stadium while Rentschler Field was under construction.
-UConn would become the first school to ever move from the FCS to the Bowl Championship Series as a member of the Big East after 3 years as an independent.
+UConn would become the first school to ever move from the FCS to the Football Bowl Subdivision as a member of the Big East after three years as an independent.
 The Huskies would spend the 2000 and 2001 as a transitional Division I-A program as they built their scholarship base to the maximum of 85.
-They recorded their first win over a Division I-A opponent on September 16, 2000, when they defeated Buffalo, 24–21.
-They would finish the 2000 season with a final record of 3–8.
+They recorded their first win over a Division I-A opponent on September 18, 1999, when they defeated Buffalo, 23-0.
+They would finish the 1999 season with a final record of 4-7 and the following 2000 season at 3-8.

-2001

 The 2001 season brought their first win over a BCS rival with a victory over Rutgers on September 29, by a score of 20–19.
 The growing pains continued, as they finished the season at 2–9.

-2002

 The breakthrough came during the Huskies' first year as a full-fledged member of Division I-A in 2002.
 Led by sophomore quarterback Dan Orlovsky, they showed vast improvement over the previous two seasons, despite starting the season losing six of the first eight games.
 They closed Memorial Stadium in fashion by routing the last two opponents, Florida Atlantic and Kent State, by a combined score of 124–35.
-The 63 points scored against Kent State in the Memorial Stadium finale, was the most the Huskies ever scored in the 50 years of playing in the stadium.
+The 63 points scored against Kent State in the Memorial Stadium finale were the most the Huskies ever scored in the 50 years of playing in the stadium.
 They concluded a successful season by defeating Navy, 38–0, and Iowa State, 37–20.
 The victory over Iowa State was the Huskies' first win over a bowl-bound team.

-Early entrance into the Big East

 Connecticut was originally scheduled to join the Big East as a football member in 2005.
 However, following the departure of Miami, Virginia Tech, the Huskies' entrance into the Big East was expedited by one year.
 Boston College would leave the Big East at the conclusion of the 2004 season.